 The general process for the posting and approval of Bylaws amendments is as follows:

 The Board considers the proposed revisions for posting for public comment.
 The Board typically receives items for consideration approximately 7 calendar days before action.
-Given the import of the CCWG work, the always is the possibility of special Board meetings being called (upon proper notice - 48 hour minimum) in order to take care of some of the implementation work.
+Given the import of the CCWG-Accountability work, a special Board meeting could be called (upon proper notice - 48 hour minimum) in order to address the implementation work.

 So long as the Board approves the posting, staff can prepare the posting as soon as possible.
 We could aim at making sure that any public comment opening text would be completed no later than the day the Board is scheduled to consider the posting, so that there is no undue delay.

 Public comment is typically for 40 days.
 There is the opportunity for a shorter period of time, though practice has been to never go below 30 days for Bylaws changes, and particularly in the case of Bylaws revisions.
-ICANN would only shorten that period if there was community consensus that a 30-day window was more appropriate.
+ICANN would only shorten that period if there were community consensus that a 30-day window was more appropriate.

 The public comment would have to be considered and provided to the Board for consideration and approval.
-We could work to identify what types of timeframes would be appropriate for this, though typically there is a need for at least 2 weeks to prepare the matter for the Board¹s further consideration/approval, depending on the complexity of the comments.
+We could work to identify what types of timeframes would be appropriate for this, though typically there is a need for at least two weeks to prepare the matter for the Board¹s further consideration/approval, depending on the complexity of the comments.